NgSekLong/SelectUrCAS/README.md

 # Select Ur CAS

-*This project assume you already know about Apereo CAS https://github.com/apereo/cas*
+*Never heard of Apereo CAS?
+You can learn more about it here: https://github.com/apereo/cas*

 ## Introduction